Carapacik/swagger_parser/swagger_parser/README.md

   # Current available options are: path, url.
   prefer_schema_source: url

   # Optional (dart only).
-Set 'true' to generate data classes using freezed package.
-  freezed: false
+  # Current available serializers are: 'json_serializable', 'freezed' and 'dart_mappable'.
+  json_serializer: json_serializable

   # Optional (dart only).
 Set 'true' to generate root client
   # with interface and all clients instances.